-Join us for a candid conversation among both reporters and observers, who will reflect on how we got here, what responsible journalism’s response to Trump’s rhetoric should be, and most importantly, what journalists can do now to combat the anti-press agenda and restore public trust in the post-truth age.
+On Oct.
+3, 2018, FAC joined with KQED Public Radio and the UC Berkeley Graduate School of Journalism to host a candid conversation among both reporters and observers, who will reflected on how we got here, what responsible journalism’s response to Trump’s rhetoric should be, and most importantly, what journalists can do now to combat the anti-press agenda and restore public trust in the post-truth age.

 Audrey Cooper, Editor, San Francisco Chronicle

 Craig Newmark, Founder of craigslist and Craig Newmark Philanthropies

 Lynn Walsh, Project Manager of Trusting News

 Edward Wasserman, Dean, Berkeley Graduate School of Journalism

 Lily Jamali, Host, ‘The California Report’ (KQED)

 Presented by the First Amendment Coalition, an award-winning, nonprofit public interest organization dedicated to advancing free speech, more open and accountable government, and public participation in civic affairs, KQED and the UC Berkeley Graduate School of Journalism.